austinsherron/nvim/TASKS.md

 - [x] Figure out cyclic import issue w/ logging
 - [x] Fix aerial markdown issue
 - [x] Fix indent-blankline
+- [x] Figure out why telescope layout config params seem to not be respected sometimes (as it turns out, this seems to be an issues exclusively for extensions; unfortunately, extensions don't make guarantees about their configuration params, and so may not respect the same layout config options the builtin pickers do)

 ### Won't Do